 2. I Will Teach You To Be Rich

-This book is a six-week blueprint to get you from A to Z in terms of the basics of financial literacy.
-So in this book, you will cover in week one how to optimize your credit cards and learn what to say.
+This book is a six-week blueprint to get you from A to Z regarding the basics of financial literacy.
+So in this book, you will cover how to optimize your credit cards and learn what to say in week one.
 The author gives you scripts to read while talking to your credit card company.

 Learn what to say to waive overdraft fees and rack up rewards in week two.
-You will set up no fee high-interest bank accounts that won’t gouge you.
-After reading this book, I implemented the main things: switching my bank from Chase to Schwab.
+You will set up no-fee, high-interest bank accounts that won’t gouge you.
+After reading this book, I implemented the main thing: switching my bank from Chase to Schwab.
 There is no maintenance fee.
 You might be asking like twelve bucks a month.
 That’s only 144 dollars a year.

 In week six, you will see how investing is the single most important way to get rich and create a portfolio of your facts.
 This is how the tax code works.
 Employees will pay the highest tax.
 Self-employed people will then pay a little less.
 Big businesses will then pay even less.

 You may not be able to create the next Amazon, but you can invest in Amazon or companies like Amazon or Index Fund.
 You can make your money work for you.
-If you get this book, it will give you a solid foundation in that game, along with the other games of money like credit bank accounts.
+It will give you a solid foundation in that game, along with the other games of money like credit bank accounts.
 So the book gives you financial advice similar to Rich Dad Poor Dad.

 Author: Ramit Sethi